containeroo/SyncFlaer/README.md

     # Slack webhook URL
     # you can set the value directly in config file
     webhookURL: https://hooks.slack.com/services/abc/def
-    # or by using an env variable by using the 'env:' prefix
+    # or by using an environment variable by using the 'env:' prefix
-    # webhookURL: env:SLACK_WEBHOOK_URL  # in this case the contents of $SLACK_WEBHOOK_URL env variable will be used as the value
+    # webhookURL: env:SLACK_WEBHOOK_URL  # in this case the contents of $SLACK_WEBHOOK_URL environment variable will be used as the value
     username: SyncFlaer
     channel: "#syncflaer"
     iconURL: https://url.to/image.png